All right, hour two, Sean Hannity Show, toll-free, 800-941.

 He has said he would not cooperate with it.

-So ordinarily extradition is a slam dunk.
+So ordinarily, extradition is a slam dunk.

-Uh, you know, they'll say it's based on the faulty legal theory that you were referring to, uh, Greg Jarrett, uh, you two David, uh Trump's lawyers will argue that the charges are barred by statute of limitations.
+You know, they'll say it's based on the faulty legal theory that you were referring to, Greg Jarrett.

 Uh, his lawyers will seek a dismissal based upon the argument of prosecutorial misconduct and selective prosecution.

-I gotta say thank you to uh both of you for being with us.
+I think they will all be powerful arguments, but uh, I gotta run, I gotta say thank you to uh both of you for being with us.

 We really appreciate your time.